ARPANT07/Daily-Journal/README.md

 # Daily-Journal

-This a sample Blog-style website which can be used as a digital journal .
+A Blog-style website with multiple webpages made using concepts of EJS and partials.

+Created with the help of Dr.Angela Yu as a part of her Full-Stack Developer course.